csstools/postcss-plugins/plugins/postcss-focus-within/README.md

 The `replaceWith` option defines the selector to replace `:focus-within`.
 By default, the replacement selector is `[focus-within]`.
+Please note that using a class, leverages `classList` under the hood which might  not be supported on some old browsers such as IE9, so you may need to polyfill `classList` in those cases.

 ```js
 postcssFocusWithin({ replaceWith: '.focus-within' });